WebMole/Micro-Crawler/ReadMe.md

 ## Usage

-Run website on a webserver.
-Since some of the examples in `/sites/` are written in `php`, you may want to run this:
+You can run website on any webserver, but since some of the examples in `/sites/` are written in `php`, you may want to run this:

     php -S localhost:8000

 Requires PHP version `5.4.0` or higher.
 For details, see [PHP Built-in web server](http://php.net/manual/en/features.commandline.webserver.php)

+You could also use python like this:

+    python -m SimpleHTTPServer 8000

 ### Same Origin Policy